Evanston, Illinois: Use as film location

+Infrastructure

 Transportation

 Evanston's growth occurred largely because of its accessibility from Chicago by rail.
 The Northwestern founders did not finalize their commitment to siting the university there until they were assured the Chicago & Milwaukee Railway line would run there.
 C&M trains began stopping in Evanston in 1855.
 Evanston later experienced rapid growth as one of the first streetcar suburbs.
 The North Shore Line, the interurban railroad that gave the area its nickname, ran through Evanston and continued to Waukegan and Milwaukee.